modeset/-deprecated-utensils/WIP.md

 - Turn into engine with generators
 - Better tools for documentation (generation, behavior, and styles)
 - Better docs
-- Add a script for curling vendor libraries (non-gems)
 - Use the style guide for dinosaur test